what is actually known from research:

 Nevertheless, despite scientific uncertainty, radical interventions are prescribed and performed for patients who identify themselves or are identified as transgenders.
 This is of particular concern in cases where children become such patients.
 In official reports, we find information about planned medical and surgical interventions for numerous children of prepubertal age, some of whom are only six years old, as well as other therapeutic solutions for children from two years old.
 We believe that no one has the right to determine the gender identity of a two-year-old child.
 We have doubts about how well scientists understand what a developed sense of their gender means for a child, but, regardless of this, we are deeply concerned that these treatments, therapeutic procedures and surgical operations are disproportionate to the severity of stress, which these young people experience, and, in any case, are premature, since most children who identify their gender as the opposite of their biological sex, becoming adults, refuse this identification.
 In addition, there are insufficient reliable studies of the long-term effects of such interventions.
 We urge caution in this matter.

-In this report, we tried to present the set of studies in such a way that it was understandable to a wide audience, including experts and ordinary readers.
-All people - scientists and doctors, parents and teachers, legislators and activists - have the right to have access to accurate information on sexual orientation and gender identity.
-Despite the many contradictions in our society’s attitude towards members of the LGBT community, no political or cultural views should impede the study and understanding of relevant medical and public health issues and the provision of assistance to people suffering from mental health problems, presumably due to their sexual identity.
+In this report, we have sought to present this body of research in a way that is understandable to a wide audience, including experts and lay readers.
+Everyone – scientists and doctors, parents and teachers, legislators and activists – has the right to have access to accurate information about sexual orientation and gender identity.
+Despite the many controversies in our society’s treatment of members of the LGBT* community, no political or cultural view should stand in the way of studying and understanding relevant medical and public health issues and of helping people who suffer from mental health problems that may be related to their sexual identity.

-Our work suggests some directions for future research in the biological, psychological and social sciences.
-More research is needed to identify the causes of increased levels of mental health problems in LGBT subpopulations.
-The model of social stress, which is mainly used in research on this topic, needs to be improved, and, most likely, supplemented by other hypotheses.
-In addition, the characteristics of development and changes in sexual desires throughout life, for the most part, are poorly understood.
-Empirical research can help us better understand relationship, sexual health, and mental health issues.
+Our work suggests several directions for future research in the biological, psychological, and social sciences.
+More research is needed to identify the causes of elevated rates of mental health problems in LGBT* subpopulations.
+The social stress model that has been predominantly used in research on this topic needs to be refined and, most likely, supplemented with other hypotheses.
+In addition, the development and change of sexual desires across the lifespan are largely poorly understood.
+Empirical research can help us better understand issues of relationships, sexual health, and mental health.

 Criticism and contestation of both parts of the paradigm are “born like this” - both statements about the biological certainty and fixation of sexual orientation, and the related statement about the independence of the fixed gender from the biological sex — allows us to raise important questions about sexuality, sexual behavior, gender, and individual and social benefits from a new perspective.
 Some of these issues are beyond the scope of this work, but those that we have considered suggest that there is a huge gap between most of the public discourse and what science has discovered.